-- (1) 'Archaeological investigation' means any surface collection, subsurface tests, excavation, or other activity that results in the disturbance or removal of archaeological resources. - (2) 'Archaeological resource' means any material remains of past human life or activities which are at least 50 years old and which are of archaeological interest, including pieces of pottery, basketry, bottles, weapons, weapon projectiles, tools, structures or portions of structures, rock paintings, rock carvings, intaglios, graves or human skeletal materials.
-Paleontological specimens are not to be considered archaeological resources unless found in an archaeological context. - (3) 'Program' means the North Carolina Archaeological Record Program established under this Article. - (4) 'Record' means the North Carolina Archaeological Record established under this Article. - (5) 'State Archaeologist' means the head of the Office of State Archaeology, Division of Archives and History, Department of Cultural Resources.
+- (1) "Archaeological investigation" means any surface collection, subsurface tests, excavation, or other activity that results in the disturbance or removal of archaeological resources. - (2) "Archaeological resource" means any material remains of past human life or activities which are at least 50 years old and which are of archaeological interest, including pieces of pottery, basketry, bottles, weapons, weapon projectiles, tools, structures or portions of structures, rock paintings, rock carvings, intaglios, graves or human skeletal materials.
+Paleontological specimens are not to be considered archaeological resources unless found in an archaeological context. - (3) "Program" means the North Carolina Archaeological Record Program established under this Article. - (4) "Record" means the North Carolina Archaeological Record established under this Article. - "State Archaeologist" means the head of the Office of State Archaeology section of the Office of Archives and History, Department of Natural and Cultural Resources.
+(1991, c.
+461, s.
+2; c.
+761, s.
+12.1; 2002-159, s.
+35(b); 2007-484, s.
+10(i); 2015-241, s.
+14.30(s).)

-"§ 70-49.
+§ 70-49.
 The North Carolina Archaeological Record Program.

-(a) The Department of Cultural Resources, Division of Archives and History shall establish the North Carolina Archaeological Record Program.
+- (a) The Department of Natural and Cultural Resources, Office of Archives and History shall establish the North Carolina Archaeological Record Program.
 The purpose of the Program shall be to assist private owners of archaeological resources in the preservation and protection of those resources.
-Participation in the Program shall be voluntary.

-(b) As part of the Program, the Department shall establish and maintain the North Carolina Archaeological Record.
+Participation in the Program shall be voluntary. - (b) As part of the Program, the Department shall establish and maintain the North Carolina Archaeological Record.
 The North Carolina Archaeological Record shall include a list of the archaeological resources owned privately by each person participating in the Program.
 No archaeological resource shall be enrolled in the Record without the permission of its owner.

 (c) An archaeological resource that is enrolled in the North Carolina Archaeological Record shall be removed from the Record at the written request of either the State Archaeologist or the owner of the archaeological resource.
-The archaeological resource shall be removed from the Record 30 days after the receipt by the Department of Cultural Resources of the written request.
+The archaeological resource shall be removed from the Record 30 days after the receipt by the Department of Natural and Cultural Resources of the written request.
+(1991, c.
+461, s.
+2; 2002-159, s.
+35(c); 2015-241, s.
+14.30(s).)

-"§ 70-50.
+§ 70-50.
 Site Steward Program.

-The Department of Cultural Resources may create and maintain a volunteer program for purposes of monitoring the condition of archaeological resources listed in the Record.
-This program shall be known as the Site Steward Program and will be administered through the Office of State Archaeology in cooperation with local and statewide archaeological societies and groups.
+The Department of Natural and Cultural Resources may create and maintain a volunteer program for purposes of monitoring the condition of archaeological resources listed in the Record.
+This program shall be known as the Site Steward Program and will be administered through the Department in cooperation with local and statewide archaeological societies and groups.
+(1991, c.
+461, s.
+2; c.
+761, s.
+12.2; 2015-241, s.
+14.30(s).)

-"§ 70-51.
+§ 70-51.
 Archaeological investigations.